cpldcpu/light_ws2812/README.md

 - Call "ws2812_sendarray" with a pointer to your LED data and the number of bytes to transmit.
   Each LED receives 3 bytes in Green-Red-Blue order.
 Therefore the total number of bytes should be three times the number of LEDs in the chain.
+- If you are using interrupts, make sure to disable interrupts during the ws2812_sendarray call.
 - Alternatively you can use ws2813_sendarray_mask, which allows to specify one or more output pins on the same port.
 - Wait for at least 50 us before the next LED update to reset the chain.